json-api/json-api/format/index.md

 The name of the relationship declared in the key **SHALL NOT** be `"self"`.

-The value of a relationship **MUST** be one of the following:
+The value of a relationship **MUST** be a "link object", and **MUST** contain at least one of the following:

+* A `"self"` member, whose value is a URL for the relationship itself (a "relationship URL").
+This URL allows the client to directly manipulate the relationship.
+For example, it would allow a client to remove an `author` from an `article` without deleting the `people` resource itself.
-* A URL for the related resource(s) (a "related resource URL").
+* A `"related"` member, whose value is a URL for the related resource(s) (a "related resource URL").
 When fetched, it returns the related resource object(s) as the response's primary data.
 For example, an `article`'s `comments` relationship could specify a URL that returns a list of comment resource objects when retrieved through a `GET` request.
 A related resource URL **MUST** remain constant even when the relationship (the set of referenced resources) mutates.
 That is, the response from a related resource URL always reflects the current state of the relationship.

-* An object (a "link object").

-If a relationship is provided as a link object, it **MUST** contain at least one of the following:

-* A `"self"` member, whose value is a URL for the relationship itself (a "relationship URL").
-This URL allows the client to directly manipulate the relationship.
-For example, it would allow a client to remove an `author` from an `article` without deleting the `people` resource itself.
-* A `"related"` member, whose value is a related resource URL (as defined above).
 * A `"linkage"` member, whose value represents "resource linkage".
 * A `"meta"` member that contains non-standard meta-information about the relationship.